httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 CDN-Cache-Control: none
 ~~~

-(note that 'none' is not a registered cache directive; it is here to avoid sending a header field with an empty value, because such a header might not be preserved in all cases)
+(note that 'none' is not a registered cache directive; it is here to avoid sending a header field with an empty value, which would be ignored)

 # IANA Considerations